PRX/docs.prx.org/Best-Practices.md

 # Design

+By "design" we do not mean merely the visual presentation, but the complete product design process, including ideation, user experience (UX), visual and usability testing processes.

 ## Preconditions
 * The general idea, scope, size, and duration for the design should be discussed before starting.
-* There should be a github repo and issue(s) tracking the feature, scheduled for a milestone.
+* There should be a github repo and issue(s) tracking the feature, scheduled for a sprint.
+If there isn't yet a repo for the product, the `meta` or `internal` repositories can be used.

 ## Process
 For new apps or large features, follow a Design Thinking process, usually including the following elements, in order, iteratively, and as needed.